 The Oho Jees.
 In particular, the research team that was studying them accidentally lit one on fire.
 End result?
 It attacked one of the scientists, and the scientist transformed into an Oho Jee.
 Oh, and the research team regards it as no big loss, saying that science marches on.

 Seinfeld Is Unfunny: Now that the main Super Mario Bros. platformers make a point of having Luigi playable and prominent, the jokes about his second-fiddle status and him staying behind to "protect the homefront" can lose some of the impact they originally had in 2003.

-Trunkle is a real pain.
+Trunkle can be a real pain depending on how you choose to fight him.
 The worst part about the mutant Sudowoodo thing is that there's no indication that you have to (let alone the fact that it's even possible) attack the orange in his hair instead of the beast itself.

 While Cackletta's Spirit isn't quite one, the beginning of the battle is.
 Both Mario and Luigi have only one hit point, and she gets to go first, unleashing a barrage of attacks that the player knows nothing about.
 And losing—that is, getting hit even once—means you have to fight Bowlettaall over again.

 That One Level: Joke's End, in large part due to extended sequences where each Bro has to explore alone through enemy-filled territory and due to the labyrinthine design.
 Even the final dungeon is easier to navigate.

 Walking along the Seabed can be a pain due to the slow movement speed and awkward swimming controls.
 Special mention must go to the sections where you have to swim over a bunch of spikes.

 Teehee Valley is much shorter than Joke's End, but it compensates by sticking the player with a fairly annoying Escort Mission which ends with the battle against Trunkle, who is rather tricky unless you know what you're doing.